tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

 # Database

-The database name is created by joining the environment name and the meta-model name, separated by two underscores.
+The database name is created by joining the environment name and the meta-model name, separated by a dollar sign.

 # Tables